bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library for building UI's and because it is broken down into components it allows a page to render faster because it only updates and rerender the changes made as to rendering the entire site.

 1. Describe component state.

+Component state is dynamic data that is stored and is able to change depending on the input.

 1. Describe props.

+Props are properties that can be passed down from a parent component to its children and grandchildren

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is anything that affects something outside the scope of the function being executed.
+You can sync a side effect by passing in a dependency array as the second argument to the effect hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.